senzing-garage/docker-compose-demo/README.md

    docker exec -it senzingsdk-tools /bin/bash
    ```

-   *Note:* in docker-compose files ending with `-multi.yaml`, the name of the docker container may differ.
+   *Note:* In docker-compose files ending with `-multi.yaml`, the name of the docker container may differ.

 ### Adminer